 • Conducts moisture through the venous sinus of the sclera.

-• Provides safe nerve passes to the eyeball.
+• Provides safe passage of the nerve to the eyeball.

-You can distinguish the diseased state of the protein sphere from the healthy one by color.
+You can distinguish a diseased state of the protein sphere from a healthy one by color.
 In infancy, the sclera is thin, so the membranes appear blue.
-This condition is not considered pathological and eventually goes away on its own.
-What color of proteins in an adult can indicate the genetic nature of the problem, dystrophic changes were formed at the intrauterine level.
+This condition is not considered pathological and goes away on its own over time.
+What color of proteins in an adult may indicate the genetic nature of the problem; dystrophic changes have formed at the intrauterine level.

-Possible pathologies are indicated by the yellowness of the sclera.
-In this case, the shell looks dull and cloudy.
-Such changes may indicate the impact of the infection.
-Lesions are not only local in nature, kidney disease affects the color of proteins.
-In old age, fat cells can be in large quantities in the eyes, they can change color to yellow.
+Yellowness of the sclera indicates possible pathologies.
+At the same time, the shell looks dull and cloudy.
+Such changes may indicate the impact of an infection.
+Lesions are not only local; kidney disease affects the color of the proteins.
+In old age, there may be large quantities of fat cells in the eyes; they can change color to yellow.

 Diseases

-The body is susceptible inflammatory processes that provoke bacteria.
+The organ is susceptible inflammatory processes which are caused by bacteria.

-Pathologies that develop in the eyes at the level of the sclera are most often inflammatory in nature, provoked by infections.
-Moreover, the primary sources are not always located directly in the organ.
+Pathologies that develop in the eyes at the level of the sclera are most often of an inflammatory nature, provoked by infections.
+However, primary sources are not always located directly in the organ.
 Painful manifestations in the membrane of the eye can only act as symptoms of the main processes.
 First of all, the ophthalmologist looks for the main diseases of the sclera, these include the following:

-• Scleritus.
-Pathology of an inflammatory nature, in which the inner layers of the shell are affected.
+• Scleritis.
+An inflammatory pathology in which the inner layers of the membrane are affected.

-• Staphiloma.
-The disease is caused by destructive processes, as a result of which the shell is depleted.
+• Staphyloma.
+The disease is caused by destructive processes, as a result of which the membrane is depleted.

 • Episcleritis.
-The defeat of the upper layer, accompanied by the formation of nodules.
+Damage to the upper layer, accompanied by the formation of nodules.

 Developmental anomalies

-Congenital pathological forms, they are difficult to diagnose and not always amenable to conservative treatment.
+Congenital disorders pose a significant risk pathological forms, they are difficult to diagnose and do not always respond to conservative treatment.
 These include blue sclera syndrome.
-This color may indicate an insufficient amount of iron in the blood.
-Often such an ailment is a non-one developmental deviation, other pathologies of the eyes, ears, and the musculoskeletal system are also observed.
+This color may indicate insufficient iron in the blood.
+Often such a disease is not a single developmental deviation; other pathologies of the eyes, ears, and musculoskeletal system are also observed.

-With an excess amount of melanin, the layers acquire yellow.
+With an excess amount of melanin, the layers become yellow.

 One more congenital pathology is melanosis or melanopathy.
-This ailment is also associated with pigmentation, only the shell turns yellow due to saturation with melanin.
+This disease is also associated with pigmentation, only the membrane becomes yellow due to saturation with melanin.
 This process occurs as a result of a violation of carbohydrate metabolism.
-Changes in color can manifest themselves in different ways, with distinctive layers or spots appearing on the top layer.
+Changes in color may appear in different ways, with distinctive layers or spots appearing on the top layer.

-The sclera of the eye is the most extensive membrane of the optic organ.
-It takes up to 5/6 of the entire area.
+The sclera of the eye is the largest membrane of the visual organ.
+It occupies up to 5/6 of the entire area.
 The thickness of the sclera varies in different places and in some places reaches 1 mm.
-The sclera is completely opaque, it has a dull white color.
-In young children, the thickness of this shell is small, so visual pigment is visible through it, due to which the eye acquires a bluish tint.
-As the child grows up, the thickness of this shell increases.
+The sclera is completely opaque, it has a matte white color.
+In young children, the thickness of this membrane is small, so the visual pigment shines through it, due to which the eye acquires a bluish tint.
+As the child grows, the thickness of this membrane increases.

 The structure of the sclera and its functions

-The sclera is the opaque membrane of the visual organs.
-Due to the density and opacity of the sclera, good vision and normal intraocular pressure.
-This shell serves to protect the visual organ from damage of a different nature.
+The sclera is the opaque covering of the visual organs.
+Due to the density and light resistance of the sclera, it is ensured good vision and normal intraocular pressure.
+This membrane serves to protect the visual organ from various types of damage.

 This shell has several layers.
-The outer layer is literally penetrated by the vascular mesh, due to which a good blood supply is ensured.
-This area is associated with the outer area of the eyeball.
-The capillaries pass through the muscle layer to the anterior part of the optic organ.
-The outer layer has more intense blood circulation than the inner parts.
+The outer layer is literally penetrated by a vascular network, due to which good blood supply is ensured.
+This area is connected to the outer part of the eyeball.
+The capillaries pass through the muscle layer to the anterior part of the visual organ.
+The outer layer has more intense blood circulation than the inner areas.

-The sclera is composed of collagen and fibrocytes.
-This site is involved in the production of collagen and breaks it down into individual fibers.
+The sclera consists of collagen and fibrocytes.
+This area is involved in the production of collagen and separates it into individual fibers.

 The last layer is called brown.
-This layer acquired its name for the content of a special pigment, which gives color to this area.
+This layer acquired its name due to the content of a special pigment, which gives color to this area.
 This pigmentation is caused by special cells called chromatophores.

-The entire thickness of the sclera is penetrated with the smallest blood vessels and nerve endings.
-It is a very sensitive shell.
+The entire thickness of the sclera is penetrated by the smallest blood vessels and nerve endings.
+This is a very sensitive shell.

 Diseases

-There are several diseases of the sclera of the eye that can lead to permanent visual impairment.
-This is due to the fact that this section of the visual organ performs several important functions, and any violation persistently affects visual acuity.
-Diseases can be congenital and acquired and have different character...
+There are several diseases of the sclera of the eye that can lead to permanent vision impairment.
+This is due to the fact that this section of the visual organ performs several tasks at once important functions, and any violation persistently affects visual acuity.
+Diseases can be congenital or acquired and have different character.
 The most common acquired pathologies are:

-If a person has sclera blue, then this may be caused by improper formation of the connective tissues of the eyes while still in the womb.
-Such an attractive color is due to the transparency of the layer and the fact that another pigment layer is visible through it.
-The cause of this pathology can be diseases of the joints and auditory organs.
+If a person has sclera blue color, then this may be caused by improper formation of the connective tissues of the eyes in the womb.
+This attractive color is explained by the transparency of the layer and the fact that another pigment layer is visible through it.
+The cause of this pathology may be diseases of the joints and auditory organs.

-Another ailment of the sclera of the eye is melanosis.
-In this case, characteristic specks are formed on the surface of the shell dark color...
-People with such a deviation should be registered with an ophthalmologist - this is necessary in order to avoid various complications in the form of retinal detachment and visual impairment.
+Another disease of the sclera of the eye is melanosis.
+In this case, characteristic spots form on the surface of the shell dark color.
+People with such a deviation should be registered with an ophthalmologist - this is necessary to avoid various complications such as retinal detachment and visual impairment.

-Inflammatory diseases of this membrane of the optic organ are also quite common.
-It can lead to such ailments as a disruption of work. different bodies and systems and infections.
-Any infectious diseases, regardless of their location, can be the impetus for the development of eye diseases.
-This is due to the fact that pathogens with blood flow quickly spread throughout the body.
+Inflammatory diseases of this membrane of the visual organ are quite common.
+Such ailments can be caused by disruption of work different organs both systems and infections.
+Any infectious diseases, regardless of their location, can be an impetus for the development of eye diseases.
+This is due to the fact that pathogens quickly spread throughout the body through the bloodstream.

-The doctor can correctly diagnose in one case or another after a preliminary examination.
+A doctor can make a correct diagnosis in a particular case after a preliminary examination.

 Diagnostic methods

 Before starting treatment, it is necessary to correctly diagnose the disease.
-For this, anamnesis is taken and the patient is examined.
-If necessary, examine the membranes of the visual organs under a microscope.
-In some cases, an eye ultrasound is required.
+To do this, collect anamnesis and conduct an examination of the patient.
+If necessary, the membranes of the optic organs are examined under a microscope.
+In some cases, an ultrasound of the eyes is required.

-To correctly assess the patient's health, a detailed blood test is done.
-In some cases, it is necessary to consult a geneticist.
+To correctly assess the patient’s health, a detailed blood test is performed.
+In some cases, genetic counseling is necessary.

 Symptoms for diseases of the sclera

-Diseases proceed with characteristic symptoms for which it is easy to diagnose.
+Diseases occur with characteristic symptoms, which are easy to diagnose.
 Most often observed:

-With melanosis of the eyes, dark spots form around the visual organs, most often they are smooth, but at times they rise slightly above the surface.
-They can spread to the skin around the eyebrows and to the forehead.
+With melanosis of the eyes, dark spots form around the visual organs; most often they are smooth, but at times they rise slightly above the surface.
+They can spread to the skin around the eyebrows and forehead.

 Congenital pathologies

-Congenital diseases are spoken of when the color of the sclera or its shape changes.
-Such diseases are genetic and are rarely diagnosed.
+Congenital diseases are indicated when the color of the sclera or its shape changes.
+Such diseases are genetic and are diagnosed extremely rarely.
 The pronounced blue color of the shell indicates such a pathology.
 Such patients have poor hearing and suffer from frequent bone fractures.

-In this case, the color change is observed already at the birth of the child.
-In newborns with such an anomaly, the blueness of the eye is more pronounced than in healthy children, and does not go away by six months.
-The size of the eyes is usually not changed, but in addition there may be other visual impairments - color blindness, cataracts, corneal opacity.
+In this case, a color change is observed already at the birth of the child.
+In newborns with this anomaly, the blueness of the eyes is more pronounced than in healthy children, and does not go away by six months.
+The size of the eyes is usually not changed, but in addition to this, there may be other visual impairments - color blindness, cataracts, clouding of the cornea.

-In severe cases, children with such a pathology die even in the prenatal period.
-But it also happens that a child suffers from frequent bone fractures and only by the adolescent period such cases become less.
+In severe cases, children with this pathology die in the prenatal period.
+But it also happens that a child suffers from frequent bone fractures and only by adolescence such cases become fewer.

-Scleral cysts can also be congenital and acquired.
+Cysts on the sclera can also be congenital or acquired.
 The latter occur after eye injuries and penetrating wounds.
-Cysts meet different sizes and shapes.
-They are motionless and grow rather slowly.
-In this case, the treatment is surgical, the cyst is removed in the classical way or with a laser.
-With a strong thinning of the posterior wall of the cyst, it is necessary to carry out scleroplasty.
+Cysts occur different sizes and shapes.
+They are immobile and grow rather slowly.
+In this case, the treatment is surgical; the cyst is removed classically or with a laser.
+If the posterior wall of the cyst is severely thinned, it is necessary to perform scleroplasty.

 There are also tumors that affect this membrane.
-Such pathologies occur quite often and can be a complication of other oncological diseases...
-Problems with the sclera of the eye are often observed in patients with tuberculosis and diabetes mellitus.
+Such pathologies occur quite often and can be a complication of other oncological diseases.
+Problems with the sclera of the eye are often observed in patients with tuberculosis and diabetes.

-Treatment in this case is mainly symptomatic, aimed at maintaining a normal state of health.
+Treatment in this case is mainly symptomatic, aimed at maintaining normal health.

 Treatment

-Any treatment should begin with a high-quality diagnosis.
-Initially, the cause that led to the changes in the membranes of the eye is precisely determined.
-In some cases, it is enough to simply eliminate the root cause in order to normalize the patient's condition.
-In the treatment, medications, physiotherapy procedures and surgical methods are used.
+Any treatment should begin with a quality diagnosis.
+Initially, the cause that led to changes in the membranes of the eye is precisely determined.
+In some cases, it is enough to simply eliminate the root cause to normalize the patient’s condition.
+Treatment uses medications, physiotherapeutic procedures and surgical methods.

 The patient is prescribed drugs to reduce intraocular pressure, as well as anti-inflammatory drops and ointments.
-Treatment is always comprehensive.
+Treatment is always carried out comprehensively.

-If there is a severe deterioration in vision or a retinal rupture, then resort to surgical treatment...
-Strengthening of the posterior pole of the eye is often used.
+If there is severe deterioration in vision or a retinal tear, then resort to surgical treatment.
+Strengthening the posterior pole of the eye is often used.
 In patients with staphylomas, the sclera is shortened and alloplasty is performed.
-If the cause of the disorder is glaucoma, then the disease is initially treated with surgery.
+If the cause of the disorder is glaucoma, then this disease is initially treated surgically.

-After treatment, the patient is registered with an ophthalmologist for some time.
+After treatment, the patient remains registered with an ophthalmologist for some time.
 This allows you to timely identify various deviations and avoid complications.

 Prevention of scleral diseases

 The visual organs are very sensitive to any negative factors.
-In order to maintain good vision for many years, it is necessary to adhere to the following recommendations of doctors:
+In order to maintain good vision for many years, you must adhere to the following recommendations from doctors:

-• Eat wisely.
-The daily menu should be rich in plant foods rich in vitamins and minerals.
+• Eat rationally.
+The daily menu should contain a lot of plant foods rich in vitamins and minerals.

 • Avoid injury to the visual organs.

-• Pregnant women should not self-medicate and take any medications without a doctor's prescription.
+• Pregnant women should not self-medicate or take any medications without a doctor's prescription.

-• If the ophthalmologist has prescribed treatment, it should be carried out according to the recommended course.
+• If the ophthalmologist has prescribed treatment, it should be carried out in the recommended course.

-It is impossible to prevent genetic diseases of the eyes, but before planning a pregnancy, it is advisable for parents who have vision problems to visit genetics.
-If the newborn has congenital diseases eye, consultation of leading experts is necessary.
+It is impossible to prevent genetic eye diseases, but before planning a pregnancy, it is advisable for parents who have vision problems to visit a geneticist.
+If a newborn is found to have congenital diseases eye, consultation with leading specialists is necessary.

-Diseases of the sclera are not such a common occurrence, but they always lead to visual impairment.
+Diseases of the sclera are not such a common occurrence, but they always lead to deterioration of vision.
 Treatment of such diseases requires a balanced approach.
-If conservative methods they do not give a result for a long time, they resort to surgery.
+If conservative methods If they don’t give results for a long time, they resort to surgery.